Cyclic dominance in a two-person Rock-Scissors-Paper game: Transitions near the RSP cycles

-where $M_j$ are called the \emph{basic transition matrices}.
+and $M_j$ are called the \emph{basic transition matrices}.
 For the Poincar\'e maps $\pi_j:H_j^{in,i} \rightarrow H_j^{in,i}$ the transition matrices are the product of basic transition matrices in the appropriate order.
 We denote them by $M^{(j)}$.